SolaceProducts/solace-java-spring-boot/README.md

 See the associated `solace-java-sample-app` for an example of how this is all put together in a simple application.
 You'll need to do three steps:

-1. Update your build
+1. Update your build.
-2. Autowiring the `SpringJCSMPFactory`.
+2. Autowire a `SpringJCSMPFactory`.
-3. Configure your `application.properties`.
+3. Configure the application to use a Solace Messaging service.

 ### Updating your build